'It's really special': Pierce 2023 TE Benjamin Brahmer believes in NU, commits to Huskers early

 In addition to his work at Pierce High, Brahmer has trained extensively at the Warren Academy with former Nebraska defensive lineman Steve Warren and his staff.

-At Warren Academy, Brahmer has worked out and trained alongside players including Nebraska freshman tight ends Thomas Fidone and James Carnie.
+At Warren Academy, Brahmer has worked out and trained alongside players including Nebraska freshman tight ends Thomas Fidone and James Carnie and touted 2022 tight ends like Bellevue West pair Kaden Helms and Micah Riley-Ducker.

 "I (worked out with those guys) quite a bit last summer," Brahmer said.
 "It definitely made me a better player just seeing them work, and it will make me a better player when I get down there (to NU) behind them, learning from them and learning how to be the best I can be."